 Office 365 Business Tips

 1. Use productivity tools on any device

-With Office 365, your team can stay focussed and productive no matter where they are or what device they’re working from.
+With Office 365, your team can stay focused and productive no matter where they are or what device they’re working from.
 Encourage employees to use Office 365 apps on their mobiles and tablets — that way, they’ll be able to edit documents, check out visuals, and watch presentations on the go.
-Teams within your organisation will be able to stay connected no matter who is in the office, on site, or working from home.
+Teams within your organisation will be able to stay connected no matter who is in the office, on-site, or working from home.
 Another one of our Office 365 tips and tricks is that, if your company has Business Premium, you and your team have access to all of the apps available, so it might just be the best investment for your business’s productivity.

 2. Stay in sync

 Our Office 365 tips and tricks offer the answer to staying in sync — no matter what different time zones employees are in.
 Having various versions of documents saved to different places can lead to major business inefficiencies.
 Whether it’s a group document or an individual project, multiple file versions can cause unnecessary confusion and stress.
 More than one version of a ‘final copy’ may even appear — this means more last-minute work for your team as they scramble to make sure one version has all the correct edits before they submit or present the project.

 Using Office 365 and SharePoint means that everyone will be working on the same document, with updates always being flagged and saved, so that the final version is the same across the board and no edits are missed.
 This also cuts out the middle man (in this case, email), where you go back and forwards emailing the document and risk a copy getting lost along the way or coworkers accidentally downloading an outdated file attachment.